lsst/LDM-PMT/index.rst

 * trivial changes, such as small corrections / clarifications to narrative that do not affect scope, time or budget are allowed without approval.

-Typically, adjustments to Level 1, 2 and 3 milestons are made every 6 or 12 months.
+Typically, adjustments to Level 1, 2 and 3 milestones are made every 6 or 12 months.
 Changes to Level 4 milestones can occur more frequently.

 Short-term Planning